E-2 and E-3 Air Force Advanced Pay Grade (Rank) Programs

 - Those who have a letter from Civil Air Patrol (CAP) / USAF / Director of Personnel, CAP National Headquarters, Maxwell AFB, that certifies successful completion of award requirements

-- Those who have completed at least a 3-year JROTC program and have a certificate or statement on official letterhead from a JROTC unit commander stating satisfactory completion
+- Those with three or more years of JROTC can get promoted (the applicant also needs a certificate or statement on official letterhead from a JROTC unit commander stating satisfactory completion)

-- Those who have satisfactorily completed 45 semester hours or 67 quarter hours of credit from an accredited, degree-granting institution listed in the applicable AIPE directory for last year attended.
+- Those who have achieved a total number of college credits of 67 quarter hours or 45 semester hours from an accredited, degree-granting institution listed in the applicable AIPE directory for last year attended.

 - Air Reserve Component (ARC) members who qualify and enlist for six years